KazaiMazai/SwiftletModel/README.md

 Basically, it's required because there is no reason for to-many relation to have an explicit nil.

-## How incomplete data is handled
+## Incomplete Date Handling

-SwiftletModel provides a few strategies to handle incomplete data cases:
+SwiftletModel provides a few strategies to handle incomplete data for the cases:

 - Incomplete Entity Models
 - Incomplete collections of to-many Relations
 - Missing Data for to-one Relations

-## Handling missing Data for to-one Relations
+### Handling missing Data for to-one Relations

 To-one relation can be either optional: `@HasOne` or required: `@BelongsTo`